 What are some common disputes with Contracts for Deed in Minnesota?

 There are unique issues with a contract for deed, which may be used if a buyer lacks resources or financing.
 Under a contract for deed, the seller retains title while the buyer makes payments.
 Upon the final payment, the buyer gets a deed for the land.

 Disputes arise when the buyer fails to make payments or satisfy other conditions.
 A seller can cancel the contract under Minn.
 Stat. § 559.21 upon proper notice and proof of a default.
 This is a harsh result for the buyer because he or she will lose any equity paid into the contract.
-For this reason, buyers often fight hard for the land and frequently hire an attorney.
+For this reason, buyers often fight hard to acquire the land and frequently hire an attorney to assist them.